Florida Power & Light: 2009-present

 In 2009, the company started installing smart meters, which communicate with FPL via radio transmissions and provide alerts for outages.
 The same year, environmental activists camped near the Barley Barber Swamp in protest of the closure of the swamp to public access.
 The activists claimed FPL was draining the area; the company denied the allegations and said it was working with state and local officials to reopen the area to the public.
 Seventeen protesters were arrested for trespassing and resisting arrest during the demonstration.

 In 2011, FPL fazed an old power station in Cape Canaveral, Florida, the outflow from which warmed the surrounding waters.
 Manatee migration patterns have been disrupted by power station outflows along the Florida coast and they are attracted to these outflow areas, including those from the Cape Canaveral plant.
 Following the plant's destruction, FPL spent USD5 million to add pumps and heaters to the area to maintain the environment for the manatees while a new plant was built.
-Similar replacement projects were undertaken at plants in Riviera Beach and Fort Lauderdale.
+Similar replacement projects were undertaken at plants in Riviera Beach and Port Everglades.
 Following completion of the Riviera Beach project, FPL built the Manatee Education Center and observation area near the plant in 2016.

 FPL built the first hybrid solar plant in the world in 2011, which combined solar thermal collectors with combined cycle natural gas generation.
 The plant, located in Martin County, Florida, had a generation capacity of 75 megawatts.
 It was decommissioned in 2023.
 By 2013, FPL owned $34.8 billion in assets and operated 23 plants that generated 24,000 megawatts of electricity.
 As of 2014, the company had installed 4.9 million smart meters.

 In March 2015, FPL launched a Power Delivery Diagnostic Center which uses smart grid technology to manage the electric system in order to maintain reliable service.

 In 2016, the company had about 74000 miles of power lines in Florida.

-In January 2021 Gulf Power Company was legally merged into FPL, extending FPL's service territory into Northwest Florida.
-Gulf Power will operate as a separate division within FPL through 2021.
-The two companies will be regulated as separate entities until the Florida Public Service Commission approves the consolidation of their tariffs.
-In consequence, FPL would also assume Gulf Power's share of the Scherer plant, as well as its share of the Daniel Generating Plant in Jackson County, Mississippi, which Gulf Power co-owned with its former sister company, Mississippi Power.
+In January 2021, Gulf Power Company, which had been acquired by FPL parent NextEra in 2019, was merged into FPL, extending FPL's service territory into Northwest Florida.
+Gulf Power continued to operate as a separate division within FPL until rate consolidation was approved by the Florida Public Service Commission.
+As part of the consolidation, FPL assumed Gulf Power's shares in the Scherer Power Plant and Daniel Generating Plant, which Gulf Power co-owned with former sister companies Georgia Power and Mississippi Power, respectively.

 In July 2022, FPL started charging ratepayers a $25 minimum bill.
 Under a minimum bill, customers are required to pay a certain amount to their utility provider each month, even if they do not use any electricity.

 FPL agreed to sell Florida City Gas for $923 million to Chesapeake Utilities in September 2023.

+In 2026, FPL donated $500,000 to Byron Donalds, a Trump-endorsed candidate in the Florida gubernatorial election.
+Florida governors appoint the state utility regulators who decide whether to hike rates or not.